ADN – Associate Degree in Nursing

 Checking with local community colleges and vocational schools for tuition cost and what is included with tuition, is a good place to start.

-According to US News and World Reports (http://www.usnews.com/education/community-colleges), community college courses for ADN students range from $2,250 for in-state tuition at Northwest Mississippi Community College and up to $12,123 for out-of-state tuition at Red Rocks Community College.
+Community college courses for ADN students range from $2,250 for in-state tuition at Northwest Mississippi Community College and up to $12,123 for out-of-state tuition at Red Rocks Community College.
 Main College of Health Professions in Lewiston, Maine is priced at $9,520 for the 2-year degree.
+There is a wide price range exists between schools and states.

 Reasons for more expensive tuition may include: